lucasschmidtc/SSQM/SSQM.md

 Implementation Details
 ----------------------

 There are two implementation details that are noteworth.
 The first one is a problem we encountered when implementing the algorithm to select the K best shapelets of a given set, and we call it **bias of the computation order of the shapelets**.
 This problem arises when the shapelets have an equal value of quality and the sorting algorithm is stable or it works in a deterministic way (for example, if one is using quicksort, then how is the pivot selected?).
-On theses cases the order into which one extracts the shapelets affects the final result.
+On these cases the order which the shapelets are extracted affects the final result.
 To avoid this problem whenever we sample a set of time series or shapelets we first shuffle it.
-We note that even though it seems to be less likely to have equal values when using f-statistic, it happened in our experiments (in-class transitions is an integer-valued quality measure, and information gain has clear levels of entropy).
+We note that even though it seems to be less likely to have equal values when using f-statistic it happened in our experiments (in-class transitions is an integer-valued quality measure, and information gain has clear levels of entropy).

 The second implementaton detail has to do with determining the number K of shaplets to be chosen.
 The work of Hills et al. \[2013\] defined K as half of the length of the time series (M/2), as the more costly apporach of determining K by a 5-fold process didn't show much improvement \[Lines et al. 2012\].
 However, we belive that to compare many datasets at certain amounts of features (shapelets) one needs to take into account the amount of classes that the dataset has, because, intuitively, to classify a dataset of C classes one would need at least C features.
 So we **defined K as a constant K' multiplied by C. To define K', the amount of features per amount of classes, we simply evaluated it at different levels**, as our first experiment will show.